valeryozenne/Cardiac-Structure-Database/Tutorial_for_Lucy/README.md

 * you can save also the image after linear interpolation is the new space
 ![Alt text](Figures/4.png)

-* it can necessary to pad this image as a next processing step. the long axis of the sample is usually in our case aligned with diagonal of the image.
-The alignement of the sampel in the y direction of the image could crop the base or apex of the sample.
+* it can be necessary to pad the image as a next processing step.
+The long axis of the sample is usually in our case aligned with diagonal of the image.
+The alignement of the sample in the y direction of the image could crop the base or apex of the sample.